Please find below the most common frequently asked question regarding Photo Tour Brugge and our offers.

 Open Photo Tours

-Open group tours are offer you a fun & social way to connect with Brugge and some new photo friends.
+Open group tours offer a great way to connect to Brugge for photos & maybe* a new photo friend.

 60€ per photographerBook as Open Photo Tour